TV switchover help scheme runs out of HD digital boxes

 "The Switchover Help Scheme is sorry that many customers in Northern Ireland are waiting for installations," the spokeswoman said.

-"The Freeview HD box which gives access to RTE channels and TG4, has been even more popular than we expected and we ran out of stock in the summer."'New supplies'
+"The Freeview HD box which gives access to RTE channels and TG4, has been even more popular than we expected and we ran out of stock in the summer."

 However, all was not entirely doom and gloom for those waiting to have their digital box installed.